Edwyn Collins: Production work

-Collins has also worked extensively as a record producer with other artists, including Terrorvision, Vic Godard, Robert Forster, The Cribs, Little Barrie, and Hooton Tennis Club.
+Collins has also worked extensively as a record producer with other artists, including Terrorvision, Robert Forster, The Cribs, Little Barrie, Hooton Tennis Club and Vic Godard.

 In 1999, Collins was invited by the band Space to produce what would have been their third album Love You More than Football, which ended up being scrapped.
 However he is credited as a producer on a few B-sides, and he delivers a brief vocal cameo on the song "Thank You", where he makes reference to "Falling and Laughing".

 In 2005 Collins produced the Cribs album The New Fellas and co-produced the 2013 album Clarietta, by Charlie Boyer and the Voyeurs, with Lewsley.
 He also co-produced The Rails' debut album Fair Warning, released on Island Records in 2014.

 Collins also produced The Official Body, the third album by the British post-punk band Shopping, which was released on 19 January 2018.

 Collins co-produced a collaborative project between Camera Obscura frontwoman Tracyanne Campbell and guitarist Danny Coughlan that was released in May 2018 by Merge Records with the title Tracyanne & Danny.